lectary/app-flutter/README.md

 # app-flutter

-Lectary 4.
+Lectary 4 - A sign language learning application.

 This time, it is Flutter.

+## Getting Started

+ToDo